Distillation: Industrial process

 In modern industrial uses, a packing material is used in the column instead of trays when low pressure drops across the column are required.
 Other factors that favor packing are: vacuum systems, smaller diameter columns, corrosive systems, systems prone to foaming, systems requiring low liquid holdup, and batch distillation.
 Conversely, factors that favor plate columns are: presence of solids in feed, high liquid rates, large column diameters, complex columns, columns with wide feed composition variation, columns with a chemical reaction, absorption columns, columns limited by foundation weight tolerance, low liquid rate, large turn-down ratio and those processes subject to process surges.

-This packing material can either be random dumped packing (1–3 in wide) such as Raschig rings or structured sheet metal.
+This packing material can either be random or dumped packing (1–3 in wide) such as Raschig rings or structured sheet metal.
 Liquids tend to wet the surface of the packing and the vapors pass across this wetted surface, where mass transfer takes place.
 Unlike conventional tray distillation in which every tray represents a separate point of vapor–liquid equilibrium, the vapor–liquid equilibrium curve in a packed column is continuous.
 However, when modeling packed columns, it is useful to compute a number of "theoretical stages" to denote the separation efficiency of the packed column with respect to more traditional trays.
 Differently shaped packings have different surface areas and void space between packings.
-Both of these factors affect packing performance.
+Both these factors affect packing performance.

 Another factor in addition to the packing shape and surface area that affects the performance of random or structured packing is the liquid and vapor distribution entering the packed bed.
 The number of theoretical stages required to make a given separation is calculated using a specific vapor to liquid ratio.
 If the liquid and vapor are not evenly distributed across the superficial tower area as it enters the packed bed, the liquid to vapor ratio will not be correct in the packed bed and the required separation will not be achieved.
 The packing will appear to not be working properly.
 The height equivalent to a theoretical plate (HETP) will be greater than expected.
 The problem is not the packing itself but the mal-distribution of the fluids entering the packed bed.
 Liquid mal-distribution is more frequently the problem than vapor.
 The design of the liquid distributors used to introduce the feed and reflux to a packed bed is critical to making the packing perform to it maximum efficiency.
 Methods of evaluating the effectiveness of a liquid distributor to evenly distribute the liquid entering a packed bed can be found in references.
 Considerable work has been done on this topic by Fractionation Research, Inc. (commonly known as FRI).